State Identification Bureau

 The bureau also processes fingerprints submitted by applicants for certain occupations or licenses when a criminal history background check is authorized under state or local law.
 These checks cover a variety of jobs and licenses, including school teachers, school bus drivers, child care workers, police officers and nursing home employees.
 On average, these background checks are processed in fewer than two hours.
 Reports are returned electronically to contributing agencies, which then make suitability determinations for each prospective employee or licensee.
 DCJS also notifies the employment or licensing agency if an employed or licensed individual is subsequently arrested.

-The DCJS Latent Print Unit accepts latent fingerprints that have been captured at crime scenes and processed by law enforcement evidence technicians, comparing and analyzing those latent prints to fingerprints on file at DCJS for identification purposes.
+The DCJS Latent Print Laboratory accepts latent fingerprints that have been captured at crime scenes and processed by law enforcement evidence technicians, comparing and analyzing those latent prints to fingerprints on file at DCJS for identification purposes.

 The unit serves 17 counties – Albany, Clinton, Columbia, Delaware, Essex, Franklin, Fulton, Greene, Hamilton, Montgomery, Rensselaer, St. Lawrence, Saratoga, Schenectady, Schoharie, Warren and Washington – and also accepts latent print evidence from law enforcement agencies throughout the state, as well as nationally and internationally.
 After completing its work, the unit returns a Latent Print Analysis, including the submitted evidence and the results of searches and comparisons that have been performed, to the submitting agency.